kwaldenphd/sqlite-to-python/README.md

 cursor.close()
 ```

-In this example, the `for` loop iterates over the rows in the database and uses the `count` variable to track how many rows in the database meet the `WHERE` condition.
+25. In this example, the `for` loop iterates over the rows in the database and uses the `count` variable to track how many rows in the database meet the `WHERE` condition.

-<blockquote>QX: How is Python storing the output for the last query?
+<blockquote>Q1: How is Python storing the output for the last query?
 Should be seeing each row as sub-list within list.
 What could we do with this output?</blockquote>

-<blockquote>QX: Explore modifying other SQL queries in Python.
+<blockquote>Q2: Explore modifying other SQL queries in Python.
 What did you try, how did it go, etc.</blockquote>

+### Additional Considerations

-Why would we want to work with a relational database from within Python?
+26. Why would we want to work with a relational database from within Python?

-The short answer is program performance and memory load.
+27. The short answer is program performance and memory load.

-Storing your data in an SQLite database and loading query results into Python requires significantly less memory than storing all the database data in Python.
+28. Storing your data in an SQLite database and loading query results into Python requires significantly less memory than storing all the database data in Python.

-Less stored data = lower memory needs = improved program performance.
+29. Less stored data = lower memory needs = improved program performance.

-Interacting with a database from Python can also be a workflow consideration.
+30. Interacting with a database from Python can also be a workflow consideration.

-Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.), and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).
+31. Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.), and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).

-Provided the underlying data structure remains largely consistent (which in most proprietary database systems it will), you could write a program in Python to automatically generate those aggregations and calculations.
+32. Provided the underlying data structure remains largely consistent (which in most proprietary database systems it will), you could write a program in Python to automatically generate those aggregations and calculations.

 # Practice Problems

+33. No practice problems for this lab.
+Spend this time working on the final project.

 # Lab Notebook Questions

+Q1: How is Python storing the output for the last query?
+Should be seeing each row as sub-list within list.
+What could we do with this output?

+Q2: Explore modifying other SQL queries in Python.
+What did you try, how did it go, etc.